Mercerenies/marco-bot/README.md

 listens (for trigger words) on all messages, even if he doesn't reply to them.

+This bot expects a few environment variables to exist:
+* `DISCORD_TOKEN` shall be the bot's Discord token.
+* `OPENAI_API_KEY` shall be the OpenAI API key.
+* `DISCORD_DEBUG_GUILD_ID` shall be the guild ID of the server being used for debugging.
+This is **ONLY** relevant when running in debug mode (hence, using a single usually-private server for debugging).
+  In release mode, this variable is ignored.

 This bot is available under the [MIT License](LICENSE.txt).

 ## Marco's Friends